Compiled from my ten-part series at Capital Research Center

 A month later, a different polling firm found a similar result, with only 14.8 percent blaming the central government.
 This poll included the option of blaming the fireworks company, but that inclusion appeared to shift more blame away from the mayor’s office.

-Somehow, in a country of 20 million people, less than 60,000 protesters, with the sympathy of less than 15 percent of the population, managed to force the government to surrender.
+Somehow, in a country of 20 million people, less than 60,000 protesters, with the sympathy of less than 15 percent of the population, forced the government to surrender.

 A Billionaire with His Own Foreign Policy